Jake Meyers: 2021

 He opened the 2021 season with the Sugar Land Skeeters.
 On July 31, 2021, Houston selected Meyers' contract and promoted him to the active roster.
 Having traded regular center fielder Myles Straw to the Cleveland Indians, the Astros gave Meyers and fellow rookie Chas McCormick the opportunity to play more.
 Meyers made his Major League debut on August 1 as a pinch hitter in the ninth inning of a 5–3 loss to the San Francisco Giants.
 Meyers hit his first career home run on August 14, against Los Angeles Angels' pitcher Jaime Barría, and hit a grand slam later in the same game as the Astros won, 8–2.
 On August 25, Meyers won the YouTube Game of the Week MVP for knocking in the winning run against the Kansas City Royals.

 In the 2021 regular season, Meyers appeared in 49 total games and took 163 plate appearances.
 He batted .260/.323/.438 with six home runs and 28 RBI, 10 bases on balls (BB) and 50 strikeouts.
-He appeared in 39 games in center field, four in left field, and three in right right field.
+He appeared in 39 games in center field, four in left field, and three in right field.
 His play was credited with +4 total Defensive Runs Saved (DRS) while he recording one outfield assist and one error.
 In Game 4 of the American League Division Series (ALDS) versus the Chicago White Sox, Meyers sustained an injury to his left shoulder while attempting to catch a home run ball hit by Gavin Sheets.
 He was unable to play in the remainder of the Astros' World Series run.
 On November 10, he underwent surgery to repair the torn labrum in the left shoulder, which was anticipated to delay his start to the 2022 season.

 2022

 On June 24, 2022, the club activated Meyers from the 60-day injured list.
 He hit a three-run home run versus Michael Lorenzen on July 1 to help spark a 5–1 win versus the Los Angeles Angels.

 For the 2022 regular season, Meyers batted .227/.269/.313 in 150 at bats with one home run, 15 RBIs, and two stolen bases over 52 games with the major league club.
 He made 51 defensive appearances, all in center field.
 His eight total zone runs ranked fourth at his position in the AL.

-In Game 1 of the 2022 ALDS, Meyers appeared as a pinch runner in the ninth inning and scored the lead run on a Yordan Álvarez three-run walk-off home run, for an 8–7 final over the Seattle Mariners.
+In Game 1 of the 2022 ALDS, Meyers appeared as a pinch runner in the ninth inning and scored the lead run on a Yordan Alvarez three-run walk-off home run, for an 8–7 final over the Seattle Mariners.
 It was the first walk-off home run in an MLB postseason contest with the home team down to their final out in the ninth inning and trailing by more than one run.